OriginTrail/ot-node/tools/local-network-setup/Readme.md

 ## Specifying the number of nodes

 The LNS tool deploys 4 nodes, each connected to two blockchain implementations which are running on a local ganache process.

-The first node is named `DC`, while subsequent nodes are named `DH1, DH2, ...`.

-You can specify to run between one and ten nodes with the `--nodes` parameter.
+You can specify to run anywhere between one and ten nodes with the `--nodes` parameter.

 ```bash
 npm run tools:lns:start -- --nodes=10
 ```

+The first node will be named `DC`, while subsequent nodes will be named `DH1, DH2, ...`.

 ## Editing the node configuration